-As of March 2019, 28 states and the District of Columbia have implemented comprehensive smoke-free laws (American Lung Association, 2019).
-Such laws are expected to reduce the levels of non-user exposure to SHS and THS.
+As of March 2019, 28 states and the District of Columbia had implemented comprehensive smoke-free laws (American Lung Association, 2019).
+Such laws are also expected to reduce the levels of non-users' exposure to SHS and THS.

-6.5 Impacts of the No-Action Alternative
+6.5 Impacts from No-Action Alternative